"Royal landing": Otumfuo storms Accra in Ibrahim's jet for son's graduation

 The young man arrived in style in a sleek Rolls-Royce Cullinan, accompanied by a beautiful young lady as his date for the evening.

+In this vein, he then explained that President Mahama settled for alternative arrangements, which were at no cost to the taxpayer.

+Kwakye Ofosu assured that the President was going to resume using the Presidential Air Force for his travel immediately after a report on the condition of the Presidential Air Force was submitted by the Communications Squadron, the Air Force unit responsible for managing the presidential fleet.

-The 1-minute video of Otumfuo's arrival, which had racked up over 12,000 views and 20 comments, was captioned:
+The 1-minute video of Otumfuo's arrival had racked up over 12,000 views and 20 comments at the time of writing the report.

-"The safe arrival of the king of kings.
-Otumfuo Osei Tutu II to the capital city of Ghana, procession to the royal prince’s graduation."

 Watch the video below: